-Only the brave can live a special experience, which is a winter tour to the Danube Delta.
+Only the brave ones can live a special experience, which is a winter tour to the Danube Delta.

 Very many people keep asking me: why should we come to the Danube Delta during the winter?
 What can we see?